arv-n/ML-Basics/nmf/Readme.md

 The interactive content depends on 'mnist_test.csv'.
 Please extract mnist.zip within the same folder before running nmf.jl

-Static (non-interactive) versions as HTML and PDF,  can be found under the same filename.
+Static (non-interactive) versions as PDF,  can be found under the same filename.